raywhui/Hangman-Game/README.md

 Have you ever been told by an old man that it was dangerous to go alone and received an incredibly sharp object to combat the forces of evil?
 Well, the old man probably wanted you to leave his cave so he can go back to playing this game.
 This is a Legend of Zelda inspired hangman game, where the goal to guess as many words as you can to acquire more rupees.
 Will you rise up to the challenge and defeat the evil known as words?

-Press the Link (hah.) here to being your quest!
+Press the Link (hah.) here to being your quest: https://raywhui.github.io/Hangman-Game/

 ## How to Play